ThoughtWorksInc/DeepLearning.scala/README.md

 [![DifferentiableCoproduct](https://index.scala-lang.org/thoughtworksinc/deeplearning.scala/differentiablecoproduct/latest.svg)](https://index.scala-lang.org/thoughtworksinc/deeplearning.scala/differentiablecoproduct)
 [![DifferentiableINDArray](https://index.scala-lang.org/thoughtworksinc/deeplearning.scala/differentiableindarray/latest.svg)](https://index.scala-lang.org/thoughtworksinc/deeplearning.scala/differentiableindarray)

-**DeepLearning.scala** is a DSL to create very complicated neural networks.
+**DeepLearning.scala** is a DSL for creating very complex neural networks.

-With the help of DeepLearning.scala, a normal programmer is able to build very complicated neural networks from very simple code.
+With the help of DeepLearning.scala, a normal programmer is able to build very complex neural networks from very simple code.
 A programmer still writes code as usual.
 The only difference is that the code with DeepLearning.scala are [differentiable](https://colah.github.io/posts/2015-09-NN-Types-FP/), which let the code evolve itself and modify its parameters continuously.

 ## Features